Kuchaman City: History

 Before the independence of India, the last ruler of the Kuchaman Jagir was Raja Hari Singh, and the last feudatory after independence was Raja Pratap Singh, who died in 1993.

 The feudatory of Kuchaman was given the honorary title of Raja (word for king in Hindi) by the Maharaja of Jodhpur and was entitled to the style of Highness.
 This title was first given to Hari Singh.
 Kuchaman Jagir was also a salute feudal diocese of Jodhpur state.
 A salute status was a princely or feudatory status under the British Raj that had been granted a gun salute by the British Crown (as paramount ruler).
-Kuchaman Jagir received a salute of four guns with additional gun-salutes of five guns granted on a local or personal basis during the regime of Rao Bahadur Thakur Kesari Singh.
+Kuchaman Jagir received a four-gun salute, with additional five-gun salutes granted on a local or personal basis during the regime of Rao Bahadur Thakur Kesari Singh.
 The salute was hereditary or local only.

-The fort has now been converted into a heritage hotel managed by Amritanandamayi Trust named after Mata Amritanandamayi.
+The fort has now been converted into a heritage hotel managed by Amritanandamayi Trust, named after Mata Amritanandamayi.